CA326/BittorrentVisualizer/README.md

 #### 3rd March 2014
 - Splitting the temporary download file into proper files is slow.
 We are also using a temporary file for single file torrents which is unnecessary, we will remove this in the future.

+#### 10th March 2014
+- Some concurrency issues when downloading multiple torrents.